5eunji/Final-project-G3/README.md

 Project the word cloud and guide a discussion on the words.
 Explain meanings, use examples, and answer questions.
+Encourage students to share their thoughts on how the words might relate to the story's theme.
+Highlight any challenging or unusual words and explain their significance in the context of the story.

 👦👧 Students' Role:

 Discuss predictions based on the word cloud.
 Take notes and ask about unfamiliar vocabulary.
+Share personal ideas or examples related to the words during the discussion.
+Work together in pairs or small groups to explore possible connections between the words.

 (2) Main Listening Activity: TTS Listening (15 minutes)